anubhavashok/idea-store/README.md

 Usage:

 - Run dist/ideabank
-- Works on Windows, Mac OSX and Linux
+- Executable only runs on linux, python script can be run on other OSes.
+- $python ideabank.py

 Screenshots: